 Der Schwerpunkt des Englischunterrichts im W-Kurs liegt auf dem Erwerb allgemeiner und hochschulbezogener kommunikativer Kompetenzen auf B2-Niveau in allen Fertigkeiten (Lesen, Hören, Schreiben, Sprechen).
 Neben der allgemeinen Sprachkompetenz werden die Fähigkeiten und Fertigkeiten im Fach Wirtschaftsenglisch vermittelt.
 Im Unterricht benutzte Materialien behandeln Themen wie z.
 B. Brands, Finance, Company Structure, Advertising oder auch aktuell gesellschaftlich relevante Themen.

-Sample tests for mathematics and computer science (in German):
+Sample tests for German and mathematics (in German):

 Knowledge of the following areas is important for the mathematics admissions test:

 The test for each subject lasts approximately 1 hour.
 Click here for further details about the admissions test.